U.S. Department of State Seal

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Kiribati, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Kiribati’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

-Mariners planning travel to Kiribati should check for U.S. maritime advisories and alerts.
+Maritime Travel: Mariners planning travel to Tonga should check for U.S. maritime advisories and alerts.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website.

 While Kiribati is an island nation dependent on maritime transportation, vessel conditions and inspection regimens can be less than ideal.
 Be aware of boat and ferry exits, and life jacket placement.
 Travel schedules and timetables can vary from advertised, with cancellations are not uncommon; build liberal extra timing into other- and outer-island transport.